ruthless-man/Awesome-Learn-from-Model/README.md

 <details>
-<summary> :white_check_mark: <a href="https://dl.acm.org/doi/full/10.1145/3560815">Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing</a> </summary>
+<summary> :x: <a href="https://dl.acm.org/doi/full/10.1145/3560815">Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing</a> </summary>
 <br>
 <blockquote>